ghostofindia05/Ultimate-SOC-lab/wazuh/wazuh and cloudflare configuration.md

 # Wazuh Integration with Cloudflare and Windows Endpoints

 ## 1. Configure Your Domain with Cloudflare
-Buy a domain and configure it to cloudflare dns servers.
+Buy a domain and configure it to cloudflare dns servers or you can transfer domain to cloudflare just by changing name servers where you brought domain.

 ## 2. Wazuh Server Installation, Configuration & Connecting to Cloudflare